 8. Technology or no technology?

 Do you want to automate a lot of services?
 Having management software for maintaining attendance, building data, maintaining financial records, tracking stock availability, monitoring staff performance, saving appointments, and automating payrolls will simplify the process & give information correctly.
 But it will surely cost a lot of money too.

-For the new you who is just starting off to set your own salon, remember it requires a lot of backend work before moving into the action.
+For the new you who is just starting off to set your salon, remember it requires a lot of backend work before moving into the action.
 Therefore, a little help & checklist hurt none.
 It's essential to have a list that will help you focus on crucial tasks from time to time.
 The eight points mentioned above will surely help you through.
 And if you have passed through these eight questions.
-You are definitely ready to open up your own salon.
+You are ready to open up your salon.

 Want to open your own salon?
 Or have recently opened your salon?